@import 'EXT:myproject/Configuration/TypoScript/randomfile.typoscript'

 <INCLUDE_TYPOSCRIPT: source="FILE:EXT:my_extension/Configuration/TypoScript/user.typoscript" condition="[loginUser = *]">

-Please note that since TYPO3 v9.4, the syntax of condition has switched to the symfony expression language which is covered in this section of TSref.
+The syntax of condition has switched to the symfony expression language which is covered in this section of TSref.
 If the condition requires double quotes, they must be converted to single quotes or escaped, e.g.: